Synergy between cosmological and laboratory searches in neutrino physics: Laboratory probes of neutrino properties

 The experimental challenge of an endpoint measurement is to acquire sufficient statistics in the endpoint region of the spectrum.
 Due to the spectral shape, the neutrino mass sensitivity scales approximately as the fourth root of the number of events.
 The energy resolution must be excellent to not smear out the spectral distortion, and backgrounds must be low so as not to bias the neutrino mass extraction~\cite{Formaggio:2021nfz}.

 Tritium has been the workhorse isotope for direct neutrino mass measurement for over seven decades~\cite{Formaggio:2021nfz}.
 Tritium has an 18.6\,keV endpoint energy and a 12.32\,yr half-life.
-The decay of tritium is super-allowed, resulting in a spectral shape that is exactly calculable with no theoretical uncertainty.
+The decay of tritium is super-allowed,\footnote{A super-allowed decay (also known as Fermi decay) is a transition with the two emitted particles having anti-parallel spin ($S=0$), implying conservation of the total angular momentum ($\Delta I = 0$).} resulting in a spectral shape that is exactly calculable with no theoretical uncertainty.
 Even for an excellent candidate isotope like tritium, the branching ratio for decays into the last eV of the spectrum is only $2 \times 10^{-13}$.

-The current state-of-the art in the field is the KATRIN experiment~\cite{KATRIN:2005fny}.
+The current state-of-the art in the field is the KATRIN experiment~\cite{KATRIN:2005fny, KATRIN:2022ayy}.
 KATRIN employs a magnetic adiabatic collimation with electrostatic (MAC-E) filter spectrometer with an intense windowless gaseous molecular tritium source.
-KATRIN released their first results from tritium commissioning data in 2019~\cite{KATRIN:2019yun} and have since achieved the first sub-eV neutrino mass limit, $m_\beta < 0.8$\,eV/$c^2$~\cite{Aker:2021gma}.
+KATRIN released their first results from tritium commissioning data in 2019~\cite{KATRIN:2019yun} and have since achieved the first sub-eV neutrino mass limit, $m_\beta < 0.8$\,eV/$c^2$~\cite{KATRIN:2021uub}.
 With the five (calendar) year run fully underway, KATRIN will continue to drive down towards its ultimate design sensitivity of 0.2\,eV/$c^2$.

 Project 8 is a next-generation experimental concept targeting sensitivity down to 40\,meV/$c^2$~\cite{Project8:2017nal}, covering the inverted mass ordering allowed region.
 The collaboration is developing the frequency-based Cyclotron Radiation Emission Spectroscopy (CRES) technique~\cite{Monreal:2009za}, which relies on measuring the $\sim 1$\,fW of radiated cyclotron power (at 18\,keV and 1\,T field strength) to extract the decay electron energy with high precision.
 This will be combined with an atomic source to circumvent the systematic associated with molecular final state uncertainty, which presently limit at the $m_\beta \sim 0.1$\,eV/$c^2$ level.
-Project 8 has demonstrated CRES both on the mono-energetic calibration electrons from $^{83m}$Kr~\cite{Project8:2014ivu} and at low-statistics on the last few keV of the tritium spectrum.
-The next five years are dedicated to R\&D demonstrating the key technologies for scaling the technique and establishing the atomic production, cooling, and trapping in preparation for a conceptual design of the ultimate experiment.
+Project 8 has demonstrated CRES both on the mono-energetic calibration electrons from $^{83m}$Kr~\cite{Project8:2014ivu} and at low-statistics on the last few keV of the tritium spectrum~\cite{Project8:2022hun,Project8:2023jkj}.
+The coming years are dedicated to R\&D demonstrating the key technologies for scaling the technique and establishing the atomic production, cooling, and trapping in preparation for a conceptual design of the ultimate experiment~\cite{Project8:2022wqh}.